Want to know if you are making a difference?

 The Disability Housing Outcomes Framework (DHOF) Tool helps providers of disability housing and support to understand their outcomes through regular surveys of the people in their homes.

-Built for everyone
+Built for the sector

 The tool has been designed to put people with disability at the centre.
 Built with extensive input from people with disability and peak bodies, including NSW CID and VALID, it is highly accessible.
 It integrates features, such as text-to-speech and both Easy Read and Plain Language survey formats.